remnrem/luna-doc/docs/ref/annotations.md

   [REM] 238 instance(s) (from edfs/learn-nsrr01-profusion.xml)
 ```

-Re-running with this included now shows that these annoations a)
+Re-running with this included now shows that these annotations a)
 completely span the EDF (`SPANNED_PCT` is 100%) without any overlap
 (`ANNOT_OVERLAP` is 0):